RuhamLeal/store-manager-api/README.md

 ## Getting Started

-This API was developed by me in the trybe course where it works with a mysql database, many endpoints have validations and are working with route management, has unit tests for all layers, it works locally so you need to download the repository
+This API was developed by me and it works with a mysql database, many endpoints have validations and are working with route management, has unit tests for all layers, it works locally so you need to download the repository

+The api was uploaded with a public IP through the AWS cloud system with EC2.
+To see the code of the project you can install it locally ( Below you will find the instructions ).

 SOME ENDPOINTS:
-products: http://localhost:3000/products to show all products data.
+products: http://15.228.199.125:3001/products to show all products data.
-sales: http://localhost:3000/sales to show all sales data
+sales: http://15.228.199.125:3001/sales to show all sales data
-find product by ID: http://localhost:3000/products/${id}
+find product by ID: http://15.228.199.125:3001/products/${id}
-find sale by ID: http://localhost:3000/sales/${id}
+find sale by ID: http://15.228.199.125:3001/sales/${id}
-delete a sale: http://localhost:3000/sales/${id}  with delete method
+delete a sale: http://15.228.199.125:3001/sales/${id}  with delete method
-delete a product: http://localhost:3000/products/${id}  with delete method
+delete a product: http://15.228.199.125:3001/products/${id}  with delete method

 Project have more endpoints, install repo and see more !